thecapacity/CleaningData_CourseProj/CodeBook.md

 Each person performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist.

-Those activities are broken down into the following categories:
+Those activities (and values) are broken down into the following categories (also defined in `activity_labels.txt` from the original data file):

 * **WALKING**